nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Design Consideration
 ##### Aspect: Whether to view entry with lengthy reviews in the Main Ui or in a new window.
 * **Alternative 1 (current choice):** View entry with lengthy reviews in a new window.
-    * Pros: Easier to implement, do not need to deal with complex Ui codes.
+    * Pro: Easier to implement, do not need to deal with complex Ui codes.
 Entry information looks neater.
-    * Cons: User has to close/minimize the window to return to Main Window.
+    * Con: User has to close/minimize the window to return to Main Window.
 * **Alternative 2:** View entry with lengthy reviews in the Main Ui.
-    * Pros: Design is integrated within Main Ui, which gives it a cleaner look.
+    * Pro: Design is integrated within Main Ui, which gives it a cleaner look.
-    * Cons: Difficult to implement, lesser time for testability given the project deadline duration.
+    * Con: Difficult to implement, lesser time for testability given the project deadline duration.

 ### Clear Feature
 `clear`: Allows the user to clear entries in The Food Diary.